 • AccountEdge

-Here are the criteria I used to evaluate each software platform:
+Here are the core categories and weights from the rubric used to evaluate each software platform:

 QuickBooks logo.